A stochastic partial differential equation model for limit order book dynamics: Mean-reverting models

 \subsection{Long time asymptotics and stationary solutions}

-An important question is to describe the order book has an ergodic behavior and describe stationary solutions.
-This relates to the convergence of time-averaged statistics such as the average order book profile.
+In order to derive properties of the 'average' order book profile, we now examine whether the order book profile $u_t$ has an ergodic behavior and describe stationary solutions.
 The following result describes the long-term dynamics and shows that this dynamics is well approximated by projecting the initial condition on the principal eigenfunctions as done in \eqref{eq:proj}: \begin{prop} Let $u_t$ be the unique solution of \eqref{eq:lSPDE} -- \eqref{eq:efinhom} for a general initial condition $u_0\in L^2(-L,L)$ and define:

 If $\nu_1^b>0$ and $\nu_1^a>0$, then: \begin{enumerate}[label=(\roman*)] \item The long-term dynamics of the order book is well approximated by the dynamics \eqref{eq:37} projected along the principal eigenfunctions: